IEEEBerkeley/hope-www/labs/charger/schematic.rst

 What Specifications?
 ====================
-First, you have to make some high-level design choices:
+If you were starting a design on your own, you'd first have to make some high-level design choices:

 - What do you want the allowable range of input voltages to be?